Chemaclass/chemaclass.com/content/blog/2022-11-04-working-agile-with-non-agile-teams.md

 If you need to work with that doctor is because he/she should be a domain expert.
 I suggest getting one or two of your team members to meet with that expert for 30/60 min, so they can talk and share their impressions.
 And then repeat this as much as possible to shorten the feedback loop.
 For example, once a week.

-Collecting those requirements and impressions from the experts and then driving the design of your software according to that is [Domain-Driven Design](https://en.wikipedia.org//wiki/Domain-driven_design), and that is another topic.
+Collecting those requirements and impressions from the experts and then driving the design of your software according to that is [Domain-Driven Design](https://en.wikipedia.org//wiki/Domain-driven_design).
+You can find a lot of documentation about *DDD* in books (like *[Domain-Driven Design Distilled](/readings/domain-driven-design-distilled)*) or in many blogs on the Internet.

-The key here is not what requirements or impressions are being resolved but how.
+The key aspect here is not what requirements or impressions are *being resolved* but **how**.
 How could you work agile with that doctor?

 > Agile is about quick feedback.
 It's about effective communication and reducing waste while aiming for simplicity.